imyimang/discord-gemini-chat-bot/docs/en/q6_en.md

 You can make changes according to the model you want.
 > [!WARNING]
 > Starting from July 12, 2024, Google AI will no longer support Gemini 1.0 Pro Vision api.
 Please use Gemini 1.5 Flash or other models.

+> [!WARNING]
+> Starting from February 18, 2025, Google AI will no longer support Gemini 1.0 Pro API.
+Please use Gemini 1.5 Flash/Pro or other models.